*Updated: July 3, 2025

 According to a survey conducted by OnePoll, Americans spend a bit over $190 hosting parties every year.
-But how can you be the hostess with the mostest and throw an epic (or at least memorable) party and a calm dog?
+What do you do when hosting a party with your dog?

-Whether you’re throwing a Halloween, Thanksgiving, Christmas, New Year’s, Super Bowl, birthday, or any other kind of party, you always want it to be fun and well-received.
-Yet, an energetic or anxious dog can put a damper on your fun.
+Whatever the party occasion or time of year, you always want it to be fun and memorable for all the right reasons.
+Yet, if you have an energetic or anxious dog, it can put a damper on your fun.
 It’s tough to believe, but some people simply don’t like animals.
-However, your dog is part of your family and if you’re like me, then you always want to include your pup in your activities.
+However, your dog is part of your family, and if you’re like me, then you always want to include your pup in your activities.

 While I’ll leave having a great party up to you, I can give you amazing tips to remove the stress about your dog and let you focus on your memorable party.
-Today, let’s dig in and discover 10 tips for a calm dog at your next party.
+Today, let’s dig in and discover 10 tips for hosting a party with your dog.

 1. A tired dog is a happy dog